 The Athletic programs offered in the high school will provide some of the most rewarding moments in your life.
 Knowledge of the problem resolution protocol will be beneficial.
 There may be times to problem solve issues and knowing the procedure is important.
 When problems arise with a coach, the first step is to discuss and resolve the problem with a player-to-coach discussion.
 With this self-advocacy approach, step #1 is for the player to approach the coach and ask to discuss the issue with the coach.
+If the player-to-coach discussion does not resolve the problem, step #2 is for the parent to request a meeting with the coach.
 To do this a parent will call the Athletic Department to set up an appointment.
 Once there is confirmation that the student completed step #1, a meeting will be set up with the parent.
 It is not acceptable to confront a coach or administrator before, during or immediately after a contest.
 These are emotional times and meetings of this nature do not promote resolution.
 If the meeting with the coach does not provide a satisfactory resolution, step #3 is to call the Athletic Director to discuss the situation or set up a meeting.
-During this conversation a resolution will be made about the appropriate next step (if any) will be.
+During this conversation a resolution will be made about what the appropriate next step (if any) will be.